-Chondrodermatitis nodularis helicis is an inflammatory skin condition that affects the ear.
-It causes a painful bump to develop on the top rim or helix of the ear or the curved piece of cartilage just inside, known as the antihelix.
-The condition, abbreviated to CNH, is also known as Winkler disease.
+Chondrodermatitis nodularis helicis (CNH) is an inflammatory skin condition that affects the ear.
+It causes a painful lump to develop on the top rim of the ear or the curved piece of cartilage just inside.

 CNH often affects those who sleep on one side of their body more than the other.
 The condition most commonly occurs in males